ayushenagpal/ayushenagpal/README.md

 I'm Ayushe, a recent graduate from the University of Illinois at Urbana-Champaign with a BS in Computer Science + Economics!

-🌱 I’m currently learning how to build RAG applications
+🌱 Currently learning how to build RAG applications

 🔭 Seeking opportunities to build exciting projects in a dynamic challenging environment!